Jan 12, 2022 Car Accidents, Drunk Driving Accidents, Personal Injury, Vehicle Wrecks

 Drunk driving is a growing problem in Texas.
-In 2018, alcohol-related crashes resulted in 940 deaths and more than 13,000 injuries.
-While most people focus their attention on the drunk driver, there’s another recovery option that many victims of drunk driving don’t think about – dram shop liability.
+Every year, alcohol-related crashes resulted in around 1,000 deaths and more than 13,000 injuries.
+While most people focus their attention on the drunk driver, there’s another recovery option that many injured by drunk driving don’t think about — dram shop liability.

-Under Texas law, bars and restaurants that knowingly serve intoxicated customers or minors may be responsible for damages if the patron injures someone.
+Under Texas law, bars and restaurants that knowingly serve alcohol to intoxicated customers or minors may be responsible for damages if the patron causes injury.
 However, these laws are incredibly complicated and include many exceptions.
-Keep reading to learn more about dram shop liability in Texas and your legal rights and options, and how a personal injury attorney can help.
+Keep reading to learn more about dram shop liability in Texas, your legal rights and options, and how a personal injury attorney can help.

 What Are Dram Shop Laws?

-“Dram shop” is an old-fashioned term for any establishment that sells alcoholic beverages.
-Under Texas law, bars and restaurants cannot knowingly overserve a customer or provide alcohol to minors.
-If someone seems intoxicated or cannot provide identification, the business must refuse the customer’s requests for additional alcohol.
+“Dram shop” is an old-fashioned term for any establishment that serves alcoholic beverages.
+Under Texas’ Dram Shop Act, bars and restaurants cannot knowingly overserve a customer or provide alcohol to minors.
+If someone seems dangerously intoxicated or cannot supply identification, the business must refuse the customer’s requests for more alcohol.

-When a bar or restaurant violates this obligation, and someone is injured, the business may be liable for the victim’s damages.
-However, victims must file their dram shop claims within two years of their date of injury.
+When a bar or restaurant violates this obligation, and someone is injured, dram shop laws mean the business may be liable for their damages.
+However, injured people must file their dram shop claims within two years of their date of injury.

 There are two forms of dram shop liability for drunk driving accidents in Texas: first-party and third-party.

 First-Party Dram Shop Claims